md-rasel-mahmud/summer-photography-camp-client/README.md

 - **Match-sorter**: Utility for fuzzy searching and sorting lists.
 - **React Icons**: Collection of popular icons as React components.
 - **Swiperjs**: Mobile touch slider library for creating slide-based interfaces.
+- **Framer-motion**: This is a react animation library.
+Made by Framer motion, the web builder for creative pros.

 ## Back-end Technologies Used